exercism/sqlite/concepts/select/about.md

 844110220987  Appliances  Culinary Depot  BlendPro     High-Speed Personal Blender       3.1     16
 ```

-But if we only want the category and product_name values, we could specify those columns:
+If we only want the category and product_name values, we could specify those columns.

 ```sql
 SELECT category, product_name FROM inventory;